quad/moxie/README.md

         Wrote expressInstall.swf
         Wrote swfobject.js

  7. I donno.
-Put it on a web server someplace!
+Put it on a web server someplace?

 Hey, that was helpful.
 But I'm a hacker!
 ----------------------------------------